'Radiation fog' creates haunting daybreak

 Video

-Swirling mist known as "radiation fog" provided the perfect conditions for a haunting cinematic landscape for experienced aerial videographer James Horne.
+Swirling mist known as "radiation fog" provided the perfect conditions for a haunting cinematic landscape for Norfolk-based aerial videographer James Horne.

-The phenomenon has nothing to do with radiation, but refers to the way heat "radiates" from the Earth meaning the air can hold less moisture, so it turns to fog.
+The phenomenon, filmed at Southrepps church, has nothing to do with radiation but refers to the way heat "radiates" from the Earth meaning the air can hold less moisture, so it turns to fog.

-These striking images were captured by Mr Horne earlier this month, a qualified drone pilot, at Southrepps in north Norfolk.

 -